Olafur Eliasson, Moss Wall

 I guess I just wrote this to see where I am now.
 I don't think it answered much, but I stopped when it answered what I needed it to.

-I chose to show a picture (sorry it's blurry) from an instillation artist who I LOVE, Olafur Eliasson, mainly because his art transcends illusion to vividly speak for art, nature and modern life.
+I chose to show a picture from an instillation artist who I LOVE, Olafur Eliasson, mainly because his art transcends illusion to vividly speak for art, nature and modern life.
 I like that, too.